Warsaw, Poland’s capital, is the largest city in the country, with about 1.8 million inhabitants.

 Its historic old town is a UNESCO World Heritage Site.

 The history of the city is tragic.
 It is a succession of invasions, wars, administrative restrictions.
 The most destructive episode took place during World War II with the creation of its ghetto, and we could not visit the city without learning more.

 For this reason, we decided to register for 2 guided tours.
 The “free-walking-tours” you’re getting to know.
-The first will be based on the history of Warsaw’s Jewish community, while the second will lead us to discover its old town.
+The first was based on Warsaw’s Jewish community’s history, while the second led us to discover its old town.

-For the first one, we have an appointment in front of All Saints Church which is located in the center of the Jewish community.
+For the first one, our meeting point is in front of All Saints Church, in the center of the Jewish community.

 Warsaw’s Jewish community

-Our guide begins by telling us about the Jewish community in Poland, and why it was the largest one in Europe before World War 2.
+Our guide began by telling us about Poland’s Jewish community and why it was the largest one in Europe before World War 2.

 Three main reasons:

 - The decision of King Kasimir the Great and his successors to offer refuge to persecuted Jews in other European countries.